flywire/ETF-Annual-Statement/README.md

 Filenames with .csv extension are processed directly without pdf extract
 ```

+Many things can fail with this automated process so users should validate the
+output manually.
+Firstly, check the total of all deposit amounts is zero.

+## Customising

-Amounts will be extracted from the given pdf using the area reference unless
+Amounts will be extracted from the pdf using the area reference unless run on
-run on a '.csv' file.
+a `.csv` file.

-The configuration is a list of ETF providers containing a list of pages with
-a list of tabular areas.
+1. `tabula-area.csv` must be specified to extract data from pdf
+1. `tax-acc.csv` must be configured for each label

+The `tabula-area.csv` file in the distribution is user-configurable.

-Tax account configuration is required in a user configurable `tax-acc.csv`
+Tax account configuration is required in a user-configurable `tax-acc.csv`
 file containing the following fields:

 1. `Label` - first part uses tax codes, second part uses strings in pdf labels
 1. `Description` - details are optional
 1. `Type` - 'CR' or 'DB' account
 1. `Account` - users cashbook chart of account code

-Many things can fail with this automated process.
-Users should validate output manually.
-The first check is all deposit amounts should add to zero.

-## Customising

-1. `area` must be specified to extract data from pdf
-1. `tax-acc.csv` must be configured for each label

 ## Sample Output